-There are four actions, in particular, that you can take and put in place to help you do so.
+There are five actions, in particular, that you can take and put in place to help you do so.
 Otherwise, you may be setting yourself up for some unwanted and sticky situations.

 Be proactive now to ensure that if someone tries to come after you or you make mistakes, you have safeguards in place to help you avoid any negative or damaging certain circumstances.

 These tips apply to online and offline businesses too as well as bloggers who monetize their blogs.

 1. Establish Effective Security Measures

 Information is a valuable asset, especially in today’s digitalized world.
 This is evident in the continuous increase in data breaches of several businesses.
 Therefore, ensuring that your files and other business data are well protected is vital.
 This includes educating staff on proper cybersecurity measures, carefully monitoring access to sensitive files, and ensuring effective cloud-based solutions and security measures.

 Implement online security measures to protect your small business and your files.

 You must do so for clients, especially because you don’t want their information getting into the wrong hands.